Wubbi/Librarian/README.md

 dependedOnIds:[]
 ```
 A list of tasks that need to be executed succesfully (filters applied, all commands succeeded) before this one can.
-The Ids uses here are simply the indices ot the task in the tasks:[] array (starting at 0).
+The Ids used here are simply the indices ot the task in the tasks:[] array (starting at 0).

-Attention: Tasks before the download can (understandably) not depend on tasks after.
-But neither can those after the download depend on those before!

 ---